-Like many other appliances, HVAC systems have improved in energy efficiency in the last decade.
+Like many other appliances, HVAC systems have improved in energy efficiency over the years.
 As a result, you can save money and increase your comfort by properly maintaining and upgrading your HVAC equipment.

 All major appliances including gas furnaces, boilers, air conditioners and heat pumps sold in California meet the Title-24 energy efficiency standards.
 If you are thinking about purchasing a new central furnace, check the ENERGY STAR® database, which uses information supplied by the California Energy Commission.
 It displays information on most energy efficient appliances in a consumer-friendly, easy-to-use fashion.

 Central air conditioning units are usually matched with a gas or oil furnace to provide heat through the same set of ducts.